Adiabaticity of spin dynamics in diamond nitrogen vacancy centers in time-dependent magnetic fields: Introduction

-The peculiar properties of a NV center in a diamond stem from the fact that it is a hybrid creature that combines a solid object (the diamond crystal) with a system consisting of a single spin with discrete energy levels like an atom or a molecule.
+Negatively charged nitrogen-vacancy (NV) color centers in diamond \cite{Doherty_13} have been proposed as candidates for sensors of various physical events or environmental changes, including biological fluorescent markers~\cite{Sage_13}, qubits~\cite{Gruber_97,Oort_88, Jiang_09}, magnetic field and electric field sensors \cite{Balasubramanian_09,Dolde_11}, stress sensors \cite{Kehayias}, temperature sensors~\cite{Neumann_13,Kucsko_13} and inertial sensors~\cite{Ledbetter_12}.
+The peculiar properties of a NV center in diamond stem from the fact that it is a hybrid creature that combines a solid object (the diamond crystal) with a system consisting of a single spin with discrete energy levels like an atom or a molecule.
 Unlike atoms, NV centers do not suffer from the broadening effects of atomic systems such as Doppler broadening due to translational motion or power broadening due to collisions.
-Unlike molecules, they do not have the broad spectrum of rotations or vibrations, so that at room temperature NV centers show a very precise spectrum of discrete levels.
+And, unlike molecules, they do not have the broad spectrum of rotations or vibrations, so that at room temperature NV centers show a very precise spectrum of discrete levels.
 This is why NV centers are ideal for studying fundamental quantum processes, and for ultra-precise sensing.
-In addition, a levitated, cooled and trapped nano-diamond with a single or a few spins is a good candidate for implementing a fully quantum object with a large mass and coupling between its internal spin and its external motion for studying the transition between quantum and classical mechanics~\cite{Hsu_2016, Delord_2020}.
-In particular, manipulation of such an object with external electric, magnetic or optical fields requires a thorough study of the response of a NV center to such external fields.
+In addition, a levitated, cooled and trapped micro- or nano-diamond with a single or many spins is a good candidate for implementing a fully quantum object with a large mass and coupling between its internal spin and its external motion for studying the transition between quantum and classical mechanics~\cite{Hsu_2016, Delord_2020}.
+Manipulation of such an object with external electric, magnetic or optical fields requires a thorough study of the response of a NV center to such external fields.